MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/newdev-get-started.md

 ## List of objects in the platform symbol file
-The followinng lists object symbols contained in the platform symbol package file.
+The following lists object symbols contained in the platform symbol package file.

 ### System tables